exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 10 - The Long Retreat.md

 # Book 1: The Dance of Life and Death
 ## Chapter 10: The Long Retreat

+*Twelve weeks since the Demon King's return.
+Day 3 of the siege of Arcanis.*

 The first assault came at midnight on the third day of the siege.

 Kaelen jerked awake at the sound of alarms, already reaching for his swords before his eyes fully opened.
 Outside his barracks window, the night sky lit up with magical fire—reds and blacks and sickly greens that meant void energy.